Drugmaker Valeant touts Bausch + Lomb growth to Allergan investors

-Valeant Pharmaceuticals Inc (VRX.TO) moved on Friday to blunt a key criticism by takeover target Allergan Inc (AGN.N) of its Bausch + Lomb business by releasing data showing strong sales growth.
+July 18 Valeant Pharmaceuticals Inc moved on Friday to blunt a key criticism by takeover target Allergan Inc of its Bausch + Lomb business by releasing data showing strong sales growth.

 Allergan, which is trying to fend off a $51 billion hostile bid from Valeant, has warned its investors about the sustainability of the Laval, Quebec-based company's acquisition-based business model.

-Allergan, which makes Botox anti-wrinkle injections, has said much of Valeant's organic growth, a measure of existing operations' performance, stemmed from unsustainable price increases, not sales volume.
-Allergan also said Bausch, Valeant's biggest acquisition, appeared to be losing market share.
+Allergan, which makes Botox anti-wrinkle injections, has said much of Valeant's organic growth stemmed from unsustainable price increases, not sales volume, and that Bausch, its biggest acquisition, appeared to be losing market share.

-In a presentation that Valeant said it would take to Allergan investors, the company said Bausch + Lomb, which is known for its contact lenses, had recorded organic revenue growth of 12 percent in the second quarter from a year earlier.
+In a presentation that Valeant said it would take to Allergan investors, the company said Bausch + Lomb, which is known for its contact lenses, had recorded 12 percent growth in organic revenue in the second quarter from a year earlier.
+Organic growth is growth from existing operations.

 More than 90 percent of that increase was due to a rise in sales volume, it said.